 Another worry is the advertisement image which shows what looks like a bag of sweets.
 “Soft & Delicious” they advertise, “Chewy Delights”, and “Very Cherry”.
 I can imagine many youngsters thinking these are sweets and most adults summizing that 15 tablets a day means they can’t be harmful.
 Wrong.
 This overdose of Ca is very harmful and I would suggest that you use real caution if you wish to consume these “Soft Delicious Chewy Delights”.
 Beware!

 So, if you have too little acid in your stomach, why are you being prescribed a drug which actually turns off or reduces the production of acid?
-What makes you think that from now on, your body can do without producing the correct concentration of acid to digest your food.
+What makes us think that from now on, our bodies can do without producing the correct concentration of acid to digest our food.
 Why do we think that it will be healthy to stop the nutrients, vitimins and minerals from what we consume, being absorbed by way of our stomach acid.
-How is it we’re stupid enough to think that we can be protected from toxins and bacterial overgrowth such as H. pylori and Candida albicans without the acidity necessary within our stomach to do these functions?
+How is it we’re daft enough to think we can get along without our stomach acid.
+How can our bodies protect us from toxins and bacterial overgrowth such as H. pylori and Candida albicans without the correct acidity to do the job?

 Ironic isn’t it!